DannyBen/repli/README.md

 repli templates new black-forest-labs/flux-schnell
 ```

-Now, in an empty directory, create repli.yml from this template:
+Now, in an empty directory, create `repli.yml` from this template by running:

 ```bash
 repli new flux-schnell
 ```

-Edit the generated `repli.yml` file, and then call the API using this command:
+Edit the generated `repli.yml` file, and then call the API by running:

 ```bash
 repli get